CVE-2025-54726

 Remediation

-Compensating Controls: Deploy a Web Application Firewall (WAF) configured with rules to detect and block common SQL injection patterns targeting WordPress plugins.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to block common SQL injection patterns (e.g., union-based or boolean-based injection attempts).

 Exploitation status